deifactor/lost-purpose/frontend/assets/README.md

 - `NN.jpg` for major arcana (e.g., `01.jpg` for the Magician, `13.png` for Death)
 - `rank-suit.jpg` for minor arcana (e.g., `08-pentacles.png`, `queen-wands.png`).

-Note that the *actual* ASCII-art assets used are not committed.
-Instead, I committed the original images from Tarot of the Silicon Dawn.
-In order to build the assets used in the frontend, run
+Note that the Silicon Dawn assets are not committed and won't be unless Egypt Urnash gives me the go-ahead.

+## ASCII generation

+To generate ASCII art assets, run

 ```fish
 set font /System/Library/Fonts/Menlo.ttc